labs-web/lab-crud-basic-laravel/.github/ISSUE_TEMPLATE/sous-tâche.md

 ---
-name: Sous-tâche
+name: Sous tâche
-about: Sous-tâche de user story
+about: Suggest an idea for this project
 title: ''
 labels: sous-tâche
 assignees: ''

 ---

-Tâche technique
+## Travail à faire

+##  Livrables